Outland (film): Soundtrack

-The music to Outland was composed and conducted by veteran composer Jerry Goldsmith, who had previously worked with writer/director Peter Hyams on the science fiction thriller Capricorn One (1978) and had recently provided the soundtrack to Alien (which had a similar style to Outland, reflecting isolation, remoteness and fear).
-The soundtrack to Outland has been released three times on disc; 19 November 1993 through GNP Crescendo (with his score to Capricorn One), June 2000 through Warner Music Group, and a two-disc extended edition released 15 June 2010 through Film Score Monthly.
+The music to Outland was composed and conducted by veteran composer Jerry Goldsmith, who had previously worked with writer/director Peter Hyams on the science fiction thriller Capricorn One (1978) and had recently provided the soundtrack to Alien, which had a style similar to that of Outland, reflecting isolation, remoteness and fear.
+The soundtrack to Outland has been released three times on disc: 19 November 1993 through GNP Crescendo (with his score to Capricorn One), June 2000 through Warner Music Group, and a two-disc extended edition released 15 June 2010 through Film Score Monthly.
 The expanded release also includes the John Williams music for the Ladd Company logo, the material composed by Morton Stevens for the fight between O'Niel and Ballard and the source cues for the rec room by Michael Boddicker.

-The distributed 35mm film prints have Dolby Stereo audio and the 70mm Anamorphic Blow-Up film prints featured Six-Track Dolby Stereo audio.
+The distributed 35mm film prints have Dolby Stereo audio and the 70mm anamorphic blow-up film prints featured six-track Dolby stereo audio.
 All 70mm prints were encoded for a Megasound option, in which theaters needed to be outfitted with more speakers and sound equipment.
 Outland was one of four films released by Warner Bros. to officially make use of their Megasound movie theater sound system, in the early 1980s.

 Reception

 Box office

 The film received mixed reviews and box office reception when it was released.
-It opened strongly with $3,059,638 in weekend box office receipts in the U.S. According to the New York Times on its opening weekend the film was "sensational in Los Angeles and on New York's East Side" but "played poorly in many small cities.
+It opened strongly with $3,059,638 in weekend box office receipts in the U.S. According to The New York Times on its opening weekend the film was "sensational in Los Angeles and on New York's East Side" but "played poorly in many small cities.
 By platforming Outland – opening it in less than 350 theaters to allow it to build an audience rather slowly – the company gambled that the movie would appeal to ticketbuyers; the picture will be in trouble if it drops off at the box office this weekend."

-Total estimated box offices receipts in the country wound up being between $17,374,595 and $20,000,000, just above its $16 million budget.
+Total estimated box offices receipts in the country wound up being between $17,374,595 and $20,000,000, just above its $14 million budget.